Sivnerof/Try-Hack-Me/Write-Ups/Brute-It/README.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 @         WARNING: UNPROTECTED PRIVATE KEY FILE!          @
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-Permissions 0664 for './Downloads/id_rsa' are too open.
+Permissions 0664 for 'id_rsa' are too open.
 It is required that your private key files are NOT accessible by others.
 This private key will be ignored.
 Load key "id_rsa": bad permissions